 - Increases inspection cost

-- Special equipment’s are required for inspection
+- Special types of equipment are required for inspection

-- Skilled technician is required.
+- A skilled technician is required.

 I hope we all got a good idea about the datum target.
 Right?
-As I already said, if you are working in molding, casting, or forging domain, you are likely to come across datum targets very frequently.
+As I already said, if you are working in the molding, casting, or forging domain, you are likely to come across datum targets very frequently.
 Even in other fields also using datum target becoming very popular.
 So having a good idea about the datum target is very essential.

 I tried to cover this topic as best as I can.
 But still, if you have doubts, please do write in the comment section and I will be happy to help.